 Make a Gift List

-Because the pressure to buy lots of gifts often just makes moms overwhelmed and burnt out, we started a new tradition.
+Because the pressure to buy lots of gifts often just makes moms overwhelmed and burnt out, we started a new tradition!
 We follow the “want, need, wear, read” gift-giving philosophy.
-We get the kids one material gift (want) and then we also give experience gifts (need), new pajamas or something else they need for their capsule wardrobes (wear), and finally a book to read.
+We get the kids:

 This simplified gift giving has made a huge difference in the stress level during the holidays as well as in how our kids appreciate the things they have and experience.

-So, I start by making a list of gift ideas for each child as well as what I would like to get for other family members.
-Creating a list and then buying what’s on the list is an easy way to avoid overspending or getting into the trap of wondering if I bought enough.
+Mom burnout prevention tip: Creating a list and then buying what’s on the list is an easy way to avoid overspending or getting into the trap of wondering if I bought enough!

 Gather DIY Gift Ideas and Tutorials

-I enjoy making homemade gifts to give to extended family members since homemade gifts always feel more special.
-But it can double as a fun holiday activity for the family too.
-Homemade gifts are a great way to cut costs if needed without sacrificing the wow factor.
+I enjoy making homemade gifts to give to extended family members since they always feel more special.
+But it can double as a fun holiday activity for the family too!
+Homemade gifts are a great way to cut costs if needed without sacrificing on the wow factor.

-If you plan to make homemade gifts this year, now is the perfect time to get organized.
+If you are planning to make homemade gifts this year, now is the perfect time to get organized.
 Some gifts take a while to become ready, so they may need to be started early.
 Here’s what I recommend: